The Road to Professional School

-Medical school admissions can be a rigorous and complex process.
-The College of Arts and Sciences is here to assist you in navigating your path to medical or dental school with the following helpful tips and resources.
+Admission to the health professions can be a rigorous and complex process.
+The College of Arts and Sciences is here to assist you in navigating your path to professional school with the following helpful tips and resources.
+For additional information or to schedule an advising appointment, email email@example.com.

 Admission to professional programs is highly competitive.
 Many factors are taken into account, including college GPA, test scores (MCAT, DAT, etc.) and clinical experience.
 Acceptance rate statistics for medical and dental schools based on GPA and MCAT/DAT scores can be found below.
 Other professional programs hold similar outcomes.